Analysis | A key Jan. 6 figure tries the Trump defense: I just riled everyone up and brought them there

 He wasn’t responsible for the violence.
 Just, you know, contributing to the things that made the violence possible.

-In December, as he was raising money to bop around the country holding rallies centered on false claims about election fraud.
-Alexander framed his crusade in stark terms.
+Last December, as he was raising money to bop around the country holding rallies centered on false claims about election fraud, Alexander framed his crusade in stark terms.
 “I am willing to give my life for this fight,” he tweeted — a message later amplified by the Arizona Republican Party.
 Which raises more money, an argument for incremental change or an argument framed as a battle against the apocalypse?

 When Trump tweeted his encouragement for people to show up in Washington on Jan.
 6, pledging that the day would be “wild,” the domain WildProtest.com quickly appeared.
-In short order, it began cobbling together the details of a protest scheduled to happen on the east front of the Capitol that day, encouraging people to show up (and of course to donate).
+In short order, it began cobbling together the details of a protest scheduled to happen on the East Front of the Capitol that day, encouraging people to show up (and, of course, to donate).
 Ali Alexander was touted as a featured speaker.
-A group called One Nation Under God applied for a permit for that location on that day, but Capitol Police quickly sussed out that it was linked to Alexander, as documents obtained by BuzzFeed make clear.
+A group called One Nation Under God applied for a permit for that location on that day, but the Capitol Police quickly sussed out that it was linked to Alexander, as documents obtained by BuzzFeed make clear.

 Alexander’s rhetoric in the days preceding Jan.
 6 — and on the day itself — was not subtle.
 In mid-December, after his give-my-life tweet, he told a story to a crowd at a rally.